zedatgithub12/yegna/README.md

 2. **Testing:** Ensure all changes are thoroughly tested locally before creating a PR.
 3. **PR Target:**
    - Feature PRs should target the `dev` branch.
-   - UAT PRs should target the `uat` branch.
+   - UAT PRs should target the `staging` branch.
    - Production PRs should target the `main` branch.
 4. **PR Reviews:** Peer reviews are mandatory before merging into any branch.